luaguides

 end

 next walks the hash part of a table, and the order depends on how keys are arranged in hash buckets.
-This order has no relation to insertion order or numeric magnitude:
+This order has no relation to insertion order or numeric magnitude.
+Lua’s hash table implementation uses open addressing with a probing strategy that scatters entries based on their hash values, so even adding keys in sorted order does not guarantee sorted traversal.

 local t = {z = 1, a = 2, m = 3}